-CropLife Latin America and its 25 national associations support two projects in the Latinamerican forests - conservation and reforestation - compensating for our environmental footprint.
+CropLife Latin America and its 26 national associations support multiple projects in the Latinamerican forests - conservation and reforestation - compensating for our environmental footprint.

 Bosques Amazónicos BAM, protects 500.000 hectares through a surveillance system that allows to detect early on any risks of deforestation.
 It also provides work and development opportunities to local communities.

 This project, lead by Anthrotect, protects 13.465 hectares of rainforest and benfits more than 414 families.
 This was the first project in the world to receive carbon credits to protect community-owned forests.

 The Farmers First (El Agricultor Primero) is a digital activism initiative that vindicates and promotes the role of farmers in Latin America as suppliers of food in the cities.
 Through information and pedagogy, awareness is raised about the work of farmers and the value of agriculture as a complex socio-economic activity.

 Plaguicidas.info offers informative content on the control of pests that threaten crops and cities.
 Urban myths about pesticides, phytosanitary products or agrochemicals are demystified with a close language.